 You can find pre-made business templates for event and wedding planners on EventPlanningTemplates.com.

-19. Market your business
+20. Market your business

 Once your business is up and running it’s time to market it to get more clients.
 This would not be a thorough business startup checklist if we failed to include this one.
-You can do this through a number of different methods from signing up for Google Business Listing, theKnot to Facebook Ads.
+You can do this through several different methods from signing up for Google Business Listing, theKnot to Facebook Ads.
+You can even promote your business by hosting a launch party!
+Promote your business and share it over and over again with your network.
+The more people know about your business the better.

 The key here is to start with a marketing strategy in mind and hire a marketing professional if you need help.